 - ceramic Santa’s workshop clearance find from Michael’s $2

 - bottle brush trees – 99 Cents Store

 - frame – Ikea from the AS IS section $10? – it was cheap

 - fa la la la banner Target Oh Joy!

 This mantle decor isn’t Pinterest-worthy for sure and I’m okay with that.
-But I put fairy lights to make it magical at night and my kids love it – that’s all that matter.
+I put fairy lights to make it magical at night and my kids love it – that’s all that matters.